remoteit/socket-link.js/README.md

-# socket-link :rocket:
+# socket-link :electric-plug: :link:

 **socket-link** is a powerful SDK and CLI for integrating with the **Remote.It** **socket-link** infrastructure.
 Perfect for setting up a secure one-time connection or developing a complex network application, **socket-link** simplifies networking.

 [![npm version](https://badge.fury.io/js/%40remote.it%2Fsocket-link.svg)](https://www.npmjs.com/package/@remote.it/socket-link)